Keeping records

 About this episode

-The data that you collect, organise, prepare, and analyse to answer your research questions, and the documentation describing it, are the lifeblood of your research.
+The data you collect, organise, prepare, and analyse to answer your research questions and the documentation describing it are the lifeblood of your research.
 Put bluntly: Without data, there is no research.
-And while data is important, without proper documentation, your data might be useless for others as well as yourself in the future.
+And while data is important, without proper documentation, your data may be useless for both yourself and others in the future.

 1. About this episode